Call for Volunteers

 Position Snapshot

-• Virtual Meetings: up to 2 per year
+- Virtual Meetings: up to 2

 Requirements

-• Practice Backgrounds: Academic, Community, Private Practice, Rural
+- Practice Backgrounds: Academic, Community, Private Practice, Rural

-• Expertise: Proficient at selecting informative articles and writing questions that reinforce important article points as well as further educating participants through background and conclusion areas.
-Timely and active committee participation.
+- Expertise: Proficient at selecting informative articles and writing questions that reinforce important article points as well as further educating participants through background and conclusion areas.

 Each committee member is responsible for choosing an appropriate article addressing an educational gap, generating posttest questions and discussions based on the articles that will measure the participant’s competence and medical knowledge.
 Articles are posted monthly.
 Each participant is generally responsible for one article submission annually.

 The Selected Readings in Breast Surgery Program is a free-of-charge member benefit, providing an easily accessible CME format for surgeons who treat patients with breast disease.
 Learn how to institute best practices for patients; both those in the office and in the operating room.
-This program also helps surgeons obtain the self-assessment credits necessary to fulfill the American Board of Surgery's Continuous Certification Program.
-Participants read an online journal article, and then complete an online posttest, which includes a "final thoughts" discussion, and a post-activity evaluation.
-Participants are allowed repeat attempts but must ultimately achieve a minimum score of 75% on the required posttest to claim credits.
+This program also helps surgeons obtain the self-assessment credits necessary to fulfill the American Board of Surgery’s Continuous Certification Program.

 Staff Liaison